Come one, come all! Step right up and see how you can save money on Warhammer!

-Limited edition models and books are another example – they will sometimes make their way to independent retailers, but are often direct-only.
+Limited edition models and books are another example – they will sometimes make their way to independent retailers, but are occasionally direct-only.

-Lastly made-to-order (or MTO) production runs are usually only available directly from GW for a limited time before they’re gone forever.
+Lastly made-to-order (or MTO) production runs are sometimes only available directly from GW for a limited time before they’re gone forever.

 Outside of these direct-only circumstances however, you now know where you should be looking!

 We’ve already talked about where you should buy your models from and how you shouldn’t always buy everything all at once, but this section offers a chance to talk about buying your models cleverly.